Foul Drainage Design

 Pumping stations can be expensive to install and can incur running and maintenance costs.
 Many sites will be suitable for the use of a packaged station and these usually take the form of a prefabricated GRP or plastic chamber encased in concrete.
 Some larger stations may require the use of large GRP tanks or for chambers to be purpose built in concrete rings.

-The main requirements of a pumping station are:
+The main requirements of a pumping station in a foul water drainage system are:

 - A twin pump arrangement should be used and this can be used in a duty and standby arrangement or a duty and assist arrangement.